20000710/blanja-react/README.md

 ## About The Project

-Blanja is a web-based application for displaying food recipes and also can gives some review and add new recipes.
+Blanja is an e-commerce web application where users can shop for clothes of various sizes and colors at various prices.

 ### Built With